jmcharg/BLTouch-Tester/README.md

 This code is based on a simple Arduino program running on an Arduino ProMini but would be easily transportable to the Uno or any othe flavour.

-Connect 5V to Red
-Connect Gnd to Brown
+The hardware for this system is hooked up as follows :

+#PIN     Use
+2       BLTouch - White (Sensor output)
-Connect Pin 9 to Orange / Yellow
+9       BLTouch - Orange (Signal)
-Connect Pin 2 to White.

-Serial port to 9600 and dont send CR or LF
+BLTouch Red = 5V
+BLTouch Brown = 0V / Ground

+Once that is all hooked up and code installed, when powered up the BLTouch should do the twice pin down and up self diagnostics.

+Open serial monitor and send the following to test.

+#Character Sent      Action
-Send 1 to Pin Down
+1                     Pin Down
-Send 2 to Pin Up
+2                     Pin Up
-Send 3 to Test
+3                     Self Test Process
-Send 4 to Reset
+4                     Reset